 Let me know if there are any ideas on your end.
 My attorney’s explained that it comes down to local area office making decision.
 Yes other areas get PTSD and readily accept it, not putting up such resistance.
 It is awareness of the condition and some areas are slower at understanding it than others.
 The South tends to think more in terms of physical limitations: can you, walk, stand, have intelligence etc = then there in no reason why you can not work.
 They don’t take into consideration things like: difficulty falling or staying asleep; irritably, avoidance of people and places, difficulty concentrating; hypervigilance, exaggerated startle response, etc. What can help educate in this area?
 Is there general info that Dr. Ochberg provides?

-A: Dear Joyce, PTSD often becomes a chronic condition (http://www.giftfromwithin.org/html//FAQ-How-Long-Does-PTSD-Last.html).
+A: Dear reader, PTSD often becomes a chronic condition (https://www.giftfromwithin.org/ptsd/faq-how-long-does-ptsd-last/).
 When PTSD is chronic, it may last many years and may require a disability determination.
 Many veterans are disabled due to PTSD and they receive disability benefits.
 If you can compare your PTSD to that of a veteran who carries an invisible injury, a profound injury, your claim may have a more favorable reception.
 Also, if you have found a lawyer who is on your side, that lawyer may be able to help you word your request to a Medical Doctor to have a letter written on your behalf.
 Here are some paragraphs that XX can use, or that her lawyer can use to help her doctor compose a letter.

 Dear Clinic Administrator: